Sujal-py3/Multi-Agent-Customer-Support-System/README.md

 # Multi-Agent Customer Support System

-This is my R&D Internship Assignment for swades.ai.
-It’s a full-stack AI customer support chat that routes you to the right department (Support, Order, or Billing) and remembers your conversation history.
+This is a full-stack AI customer support chat that routes you to the right department (Support, Order, or Billing) and remembers your conversation history.

 ---